 DermaSensor is designing an affordable handheld sensor that will be able to evaluate skin for potential cancer in seconds.
 Results will be displayed instantly.

 Elastic Scattering Spectroscopy technology, pioneered at Boston University and University College London, has been found to effectively differentiate cancerous skin and other tissue in several published clinical studies.

-Cost-effective LED diodes, spectral sensors, and machine learning techniques will provide for a cutting-edge product that leverages state of the art components.
+Cost-effective LED diodes, spectral sensors, and machine learning techniques will provide for a cutting-edge product that is currently protected by many issued patents.

 Our device will use machine learning algorithms, a type of artificial intelligence, to more accurately assess potential skin cancer.